bch6179/AGPractice/Pyn/genSum.md

+* searchInsertbad: if compare only two for start < end, there's a chance to get stuck. so always leave three if nums[m] >= target: end = m
+            else:
+                start = m  # get stuck here if target bigger but only 0 1, start =0
 * lengthOfLastWord, string for the last, doing backward will be the best bet if start >0 and s[start-1] == ' ' and s[start] != ' ':
   lastcount/count won't work